 - Preheat the oven to 180°C (fan)/200°C/gas mark 6.

-- Lightly grease your doughnut moulds (you'll need enough for 12 doughnuts).
+- Grease your doughnut moulds (you'll need enough for 12 doughnuts).
 If using silicone ones place them on a baking tray as they can be hard to move when full.

-- Make your flax eggs by whisking the ground seeds with the water and set aside.
+- Make your flax eggs by whisking the 2 tablespoons ground flax or chia seeds with the water and set aside to thicken.

-- In a separate bowl mix together the oil, flax eggs and cider vinegar.
+- In a separate bowl mix together the 3 tablespoons of sunflower oil with the flax (or chia) eggs and a tablespoon of cider vinegar.

 - Using a metal spoon fold the dry ingredients into the wet ingredients.